At a Glance

 ID# 1412 | Last Updated: Friday, June 21, 2019

 Inspired by the adventures and pioneering spirit of UNC alumnus Peter McMillan ’81, the Vimy award is given annually to one interdisciplinary team of students (Vimy scholars) working collaboratively to pursue research or service projects outside the United States.
-Made possible by the Global Education Fund, up to $15,000 is provided to fund a summer team project abroad.
-This award is intended to support UNC undergraduate and master’s-level students in completing self-directed or self-designed group projects internationally during the summer.
+Made possible by the Global Education Fund, this award provides full funding for a team of students to conduct a summer project abroad.
+This award is intended to support UNC undergraduate and master’s-level students, and the project should be student-designed and student-led.

 The Center embraces diversity in all of its forms and encourages applications from those less commonly represented in international work.

 To be eligible for funding, the proposed project must: